gokcehan/lf/doc.md

 Show previews of files and directories at the rightmost pane.
 If the file has more lines than the preview pane, the rest of the lines are not read.
-Files are considered binary and displayed as `binary` if the read portion contains a control character other than tab, newline, vertical tab, form feed, carriage return, backspace, or escape.
+Files are considered binary and displayed as `binary` if the read portion contains a control character other than bell, backspace, tab, newline, vertical tab, form feed, carriage return, escape or delete.

 ## previewer (string) (default ``) (not filtered if empty)